javaab/docker-utils/README.md

 # How to Use

-Add the following to your bash file:

-This could be different depending on your OS:
+Add the following to your bash file (could be different depending on your OS):

 ```
 ~/.bash_profile       ~/.profile